-The terminology table maps the standard networking terms defined in "How do I Configure a Network?" on page 7 to the terms used by OS 2.
+The terminology table maps the standard networking terms defined in 1.10, "How do I Configure a Network?" on page 7 to the terms used by OS/2.

+Standard Term OS/2 Panel Config Term OS/2 NDF Term

+Network Name Network Name Network Name

+LU Name Local Node Name Local LU Name

+CP Name CP Name

-Standard Term OS/2 Panel Config Term OS/2 NDF Term Network Name Network Name Network Name LU Name Local Node Name Local LU Name Partner LU Name Partner Node Name Partner LU Name Local LAN Address Local MAC Address N/A Adjacent LAN Address LAN Destination Address Destination Address
+Partner LU Name Partner Node Name Partner LU Name

+Local LAN Address Local MAC Address N/A

+Adjacent LAN Address LAN Destination Address Destination Address

-Use the following table to determine all the values you will need while configuring this platform.
-The table is split into two parts: values determined by referring to the Booklet introduction or other platform chapters, and values local to this platform that you make up.
+Use the following worksheet to determine all the values you will need to configure this platform.
+The worksheet is split into two parts: values determined by referring to the Guide introduction or other platform chapters, and values that are local to this platform which you create.
 There are three columns.
-The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine the value, and the right-most column is for you to fill in with a value.
+The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine its value, and the right-most column is left blank so you can fill in a value.
 Whenever there is a reference in this chapter to a value in the left column, substitute the value you have written in the right column.

-For example, if you are following our excellent recommendations, you will write #INTER in the right column on the 2MODE? line.
-Then in Figure 62 on page 88 you will type #INTER on the OS/2 screen that looks like this:
+For example, if you are following our excellent recommendations, you will write #INTER in the right column on the ?MODE? line.
+Then in Figure 69 on page 104 you will type #INTER on the OS/2 screen that looks like this: